kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 https://admin:secretPassword@repository.addons.com/index.yaml
 ```

-You can create a Secret resource which contains credentials and reference it in the repository URL definition using templating:
+You can create a Secret resource which contains credentials, and reference it in the repository URL definition using templating:

 Create a Secret:
 ```bash